KarstSkarn/ChAIScrapper/README.md

 Paste the Discord Channel ID in the “Copy Channel ID” section.
 `<DISCORDCHANNELID>0</DISCORDCHANNELID>`

-Finally right click on the bot in the list of users on the right and copy its user ID.
-Note that it has to be a number and not the username or nickname.
-Once you have done this paste the Discord bot's User ID into the
-`<DISCORDBOTUID>0</DISCORDBOTUID>`

 Finally close that file saving changes!

 Note: **You maybe need to enable Discord Developer Features in your Discord Options menu to be able to copy the channel or user ID**